epm0dev/Lens-dev/README.md

 - Finalize code documentation
     + lens/
     + projects/
-    + static/javascript/
-- Replace filler content with final content
+- Replace filler text with final content
     + Home Page
-    + Projects Page

 ### Known Bugs
+- Some issues with animation timing on projects page when detail column needs to expand
+    + When the window is already at the correct position for a project once the detail column is expanded and that project card's see more button is clicked, the subsequent animations are delayed.
-- When clicking the see more button in a project card near the bottom of the page, and when the detail column is not yet expanded, the window jumps slightly due to the height of the page resizing.
+    + When clicking the see more button in a project card near the bottom of the page, the window jumps slightly then scrolls rather than staying put
+    + When clicking the see more button in a project card otherwise, there is a small stutter in the scroll animation

 ### Future Changes/Additions